Anonymous3-a/assets/README.md

-# assets
+# Hi,
-Assets for my games, websites, and other things
+So it looks like you found my assets.
+These are assets for my games, websites, and other things (yes I used the description, I'm lazy).
+There is absolutly nothing interesting here exept maybe some songs and sound effects.